apache/openwhisk-deploy-kube/kubernetes/cluster-setup/README.md

 -------------

-Before deploying the components of OpenWhisk to a Kubernetes cluster, some initial configuration must be done to create a namespace, configuration map, and other artifacts that are used by the deployments and services that make up OpenWhisk.
+Before deploying the components of OpenWhisk to a Kubernetes cluster, some initial configuration must be done to create a namespace and authorization secrets that are used by the deployments and services that make up OpenWhisk.

 Perform the following steps to prepare your cluster for OpenWhisk.